Amoria-Tea/Amoria-Tea-BackendTemplate/README.md

 1. Create two different Lambda Functions for both API endpoints (choose the latest version of python)
 2. Use the zip files that from the github repo
-3. **Optional** You can upload via s3 or from your system
+3. Go to runtime settings to change handler name to "lambda_function.lambda_handler"

-4. Go to runtime settings to change handler name to "lambda_function.lambda_handler"
+**Optional** You can upload via s3 or from your system